-Specifically, through the PWCoA, manufacturers and retailers can help catalyse the indus trial scale development of plastic-to-plastic CR by addressing the questions listed above and building confidence across the stakeholder landscape through activities such as:
+Specifically, through the PWCoA, manufacturers and retailers can help catalyse the industrial scale development of plastic-to-plastic Py-CR by addressing the questions listed above and building confidence across the stakeholder landscape through activities such as:

-- 1. Creating and communicating a clear vision and narrative: Develop a clear and aligned narrative and messaging on topics including our vision for CR, terminology, definitions, principles for a safe, ethical and credible CR system, mass balance etc. - 2.
+- 1. Creating and communicating a clear vision and narrative: Develop a clear and aligned narrative and messaging on topics including our vision for Py-CR, terminology, definitions, principles for a safe, ethical and credible Py-CR system, mass balance etc. - 2.
 Engaging with stakeholders: Engage critical stakeholders to understand any concerns and ensure they are addressed. - 3.
-Strengthening credibility: Build the evidence base to help ensure CR scales in line with principles, for example through life-cycle assessment of environmental impacts of CR, by building design of protocols, aligning on on-pack claims etc - 4.
-Signalling demand: Provide a clear signal of long-term demand for PE and PP from CR to offer confidence to the petrochemical players, technology developers and investors who need to mobilise significant capital to scale collection and infrastructural technology for CR.
+Strengthening credibility: Build the evidence base to help ensure Py-CR scales in line with principles, for example through life-cycle assessment of environmental impacts of Py-CR, by building chemical-recycling-specific design of protocols, aligning on on-pack claims etc. - 4.
+Signalling demand: Provide a clear signal of long-term demand for PE and PP from Py-CR to offer confidence to the petrochemical players, technology developers and investors who need to mobilise significant capital to scale collection and infrastructural technology for Py-CR.